Budgeting for university

 It's worth checking for other sources of financial support.
 Even a small amount of extra money can make a welcome difference to your student budget.

 When managing your money, remember to include any contributions your parents might make to support you while you study.
-Make sure you add it to your income in your student budget.

 Income from work